-Ms. Gayle joined RTD in 2019 as Chief of Legislative Affairs and Grants.
+Ms. Gayle was appointed RTD’s Deputy CEO in January 2020.
+Prior to this position, she served as RTD’s Chief of Legislative Affairs and Grants since 2019.
 Prior to joining RTD, she had an extensive career as a public official at the California Department of Transportation (Caltrans) and the Federal Transit Administration (FTA).
 After working in Sacramento and Washington, DC for 37 years, she has returned to her hometown of Stockton to help support the transit system she once used as a teenager to get to the mall, the park, or to school.

 Kimberly is well-known as a seasoned professional in the transit industry.
 She has garnered the respect of her colleagues throughout her career and through participation on national committees such as the American Public Transit Association, the Community Transportation Association of America, and the Transportation Research Board.

 In 2009, the American Association for State Highway and Transportation Officials (AASHTO) honored her as the national chair of the Multi-State Technical Assistance Program.
 From 2012-2017, Ms. Gayle received various awards from the U.S. Secretary of Transportation for her leadership in the federal transit re-authorizations and on the 2016 Presidential Transition Team; she has also received various awards from Caltrans and FTA.

 Ms. Gayle has also been featured in publications from AASHTO, the California Association for Coordinated Transportation, the California Transit Association, the US Department of Transportation, FTA, and Caltrans.

 Kimberly holds a Certificate in Management from CSU, Sacramento; Transit and Paratransit Management Certificate from UOP; and an AA in Business from San Joaquin Delta College.

 Chief Administration and Innovation Officer